Palace Theatre

 Why is this theatre at risk?

-Plymouth Palace has been on the Theatres at Risk Register since 2006 when we started the list.
+Plymouth Palace has been on the Theatres at Risk Register since 2006 when we started the Register.

 The theatre, together with the adjoining Great Western Hotel, also appears on Historic England’s Heritage at Risk Register where it is listed as ‘in very bad condition and under immediate risk of further rapid deterioration or loss of fabric’.

 The Grade II* listed Plymouth Palace has been empty since 2006.
-Significant investment and repair work is required to secure the building fabric.
-Work was undertaken in 2013 and 2015 to make the theatre weathertight and further temporary weatherproofing has been put in place in the last two years, however, photographs of the interior indicate ongoing deterioration.
+Significant investment and repair work are required to secure the building fabric.
+Work was undertaken in 2013 and 2015 to make the theatre weathertight; however, more recent photographs of the interior indicate ongoing deterioration.

 A series of break-ins to the building in 2018 resulted in Plymouth City Council serving a Section 215 notice on owner Manochehr Bahmanzadeh, the local businessman who ran the theatre as a nightclub prior to its closure in 2006.
-Works were carried out, but the theatre still lies vacant, in an ever-worsening state of decay, and increasingly vulnerable.
+Works were carried out but the theatre still lies vacant.
+Its ever-worsening state of decay, and increasingly vulnerability, appears to have resulted in the partial collapse of part of the stage house roof, heightening concern about the extremely poor condition of this once magnificent theatre.

 A side view of the Plymouth Palace auditorium with its red and black nautical theme